-Over the past 11 years, we’ve coached & taught hundreds, maybe thousands, of folks on how to ride their mountain bike better.
-Lately, we’ve seen an alarming trend of riders picking up hindering habits & techniques due to friends giving tips or a mountain bike coach that didn’t fully grasp the concepts.
+Over the past 14 years, we’ve coached & taught hundreds, maybe thousands, of folks on how to ride their mountain bike better.
+But we continue to see the alarming trend of riders picking up hindering habits & techniques due to friends giving tips or a mountain bike coach that didn’t fully grasp the concepts.
 It’s a lot harder to unlearn something versus starting with a good foundation.
 The easiest way to make sure you push your mountain biking skills to the next level is by finding the best mountain bike coach out there.
 Here’s 6 things to look for in a mountain bike coach that most people don’t even consider.

 Life isn’t stagnant so continuing education is important to make sure you keep up to date on what’s happening in the industry.
 The constant evolution of gear & bikes along with new techniques on teaching is key.
 The Bike Instructor Certification Program (BICP) has three levels of instruction.
-While the first level is good, Dylan has received the highest Level 3 BICP training… which makes him one of only 20 in the world!
+While the first level is good, Dylan has received the highest Level 3 BICP training… which puts him on a short list across the world!
 In addition, he continues to expand on his training to include other certifications like USA Cycling, NICA, BETTERRIDE, NASM-Mental Skills, and much more!
 School IS cool, especially in mountain biking!

 #2 Practice What They Preach